masc-ucsc/docs/docs/pyrope/02-basics.md

-Pyrope only supports anonymous lambdas, but the lambdas can have attributes that restrict the lambda functionality to combinational only (`comb`), pipeline stages that have all the outputs with the same dela (`pipe`), or lambdas that connect multiple combinational or pipeline stages but require explicit timing use (`flow`) to connect operations.
+Pyrope only supports anonymous lambdas, but the lambdas can have attributes that restrict the lambda functionality to combinational only (`comb`), pipeline stages that have all the outputs with the same delay (`pipe`), or lambdas that connect multiple combinational or pipeline stages but require explicit timing use (`flow`) to connect operations.
 [Lambda section](06-functions.md) has more details on the allowed syntax.